Are recent immigrants a "ticking time bomb" for British public finances?

 All of the above ignores the largest single visa category for 2019-2023: humanitarian visas.
 I always feel a bit weird writing about the fiscal dynamics for humanitarian visas, because that is not why countries take humanitarian migrants.

-It is true that the average Ukrainian migrant doesn’t make very much money.
-The government itself estimates the average Ukrainian only makes £16,000 per year, less than even the much-complained-about dependents of care workers.
+It is true that the median Ukrainian migrant doesn’t make very much money.
+The government itself estimates the median Ukrainian only makes £16,000 per year, less than even the much-complained-about dependents of care workers.

 This is one of the lowest wage categories; only the dependents on other visas have lower expected wages, and that number is a little bit fictional.
 (I only had data for the dependents of those on business mobility visas; I’ve assumed the dependents on other types of more obscure work visas had similar labor force participation, but that’s… not terribly well justified.)